alxroyer/scenario/doc/src/advanced.handlers.rst

 .. tip::

-    Use the :py:class:`scenario.Event` shortcut to the internal :py:class:`scenario.scenarioevents.ScenarioEvent` enum from `scenario` user code.
+    Use the :py:class:`scenario.Event` shortcut to the internal :py:class:`scenario._scenarioevents.ScenarioEvent` enum from `scenario` user code.

 .. list-table:: Events raised during a scenario execution